-Autumn orientation for new BSN, MN, MS, DNP, PhD and Certificate Program students will take place on September 17 and 19, 2014.
+Autumn orientation for new BSN, MN, MS, DNP, PhD and Graduate Certificate Program students will take place on September 22 and 25, 2015.

 Where do I need to go for orientation?

 New students should come to the University of Washington Seattle campus for their mandatory orientation.
 Your orientation will take place in the Health Sciences Building (T-Wing) and South Campus Center.
 Signs will be posted and staff will be available to direct you to the appropriate rooms.

 Please allow enough time to either bus to campus or to find parking and walk to the Health Sciences Building.
 Parking on campus is $15/day, and you should let the gate attendant know you wish to park close to the Health Sciences building/hospital.

 Please bring your photo ID/Husky Card.
 We will provide you with pens and paper.

 All new students should:

 - Set aside the full day for your designated orientation dates